louisefindlay23/BBC-iPlayer/README.md

 As it was a mobile app, the carousel had to be touch-friendly so I used the plugin, [Flickity](https://flickity.metafizzy.co) which was easy to use and very customisable.
 When the TV Show section was complete, it was integrated together so clicking on a cell showed metadata from the TVDB.

 Originally, the search section was meant to be a prototype because our host, Github Pages didn't allow databases.
-However, I still wanted to get it work.
-I used a mixture of jQuery and JavaScript to create a dropdown menu with filterFunction which would narrow down search results when typed and keep the history of searches.
+However, I was still determined to get it work.
+I used a mixture of jQuery and JavaScript to create a dropdown menu with filterFunction which would narrow down search results when typed.
+I also added a check in jQuery to see if search history already exists and add the name of the show visted underneath it.

 ### Collaborators